stanleyokali/ToDo_WebApp/README.md

 # React Todo App

-This is a sample react todo app done step-by-step.
+This is a sample react ToDo app done step-by-step.
 This sample app was a part of react workshop.

 Check the demo hosted on heroku https://simplest-react-todo-app.herokuapp.com/.